libretro/libretro-database/README.md

 ## Sources

 Many source databases are in use as listed below.
-A large majority of games commonly used in RetroArch are covered by [No-Intro](http://datomatic.no-intro.org) or [Redump](http://redump.org/downloads/) DAT files. ">" signs below indicate the [precedence](#precedence) order when multiple sources overlap for the same subset of games/data.
+The table focusses on the 3rd party sources that predominantly cover each specific console library, but other/multiple sources including manual github contributions are maintained and all are compiled together in the final `.rdb` files (see [Repository Contents](#repository-contents) and github History for each dat for details). ">" signs below indicate the [precedence](#precedence) order when multiple sources overlap for the same subset of games/data.

 |System|Source|Repository|
 |----|---|---|